 The Origin of Inertia

 Isaac Newton, in formulating his laws of motion, assumed the existence of a fixed, absolute space against which all motion could be measured.
 In 1893, the physicist Ernst Mach proposed that absolute space did not make sense and that any change in the motion of an object should be thought of as relative to the distant stars.
 With Einstein’s theories of relativity, the idea of fixed space was indeed rejected, but it implies that the inertia of a nearby object is somehow influenced by objects many light years away.
 Moreover, the effect seems to be instantaneous.
-A number of theories have been put forward — some involving exotic ideas such as influences traveling backwards in time — but, as of 2012, there appears to be no generally accepted explanation for the origin of inertia.
+A number of theories have been put forward — some involving exotic ideas such as influences traveling backward in time — but, as of 2012, there appears to be no generally accepted explanation for the origin of inertia.